 Using what is in the Gospels themselves and what we find in extra-biblical writings from the early centuries, together with what we know of human nature (and what we can otherwise, from natural reason alone, know of divine nature), we conclude that either Jesus was just what he claimed to be—God—or he was crazy.
 (The one thing we know he could not have been was merely a good man who was not God, since no merely good man would make the claims he made.)

 We are able to eliminate the possibility of his being a madman not just from what he said but from what his followers did after his death.
 Many critics of the Gospel accounts of the resurrection claim that Christ did not truly rise, that his followers took his body from the tomb and then proclaimed him risen from the dead.
 According to these critics, the resurrection was nothing more than a hoax.
 Devising a hoax to glorify a friend and mentor is one thing, but you do not find people dying for a hoax, at least not one from which they derive no benefit.
-Certainly if Christ had not risen his disciples would not have died horrible deaths affirming the reality and truth of the resurrection.
 The result of this line of reasoning is that we must conclude that Jesus indeed rose from the dead.
 Consequently, his claims concerning himself—including his claim to be God—have credibility.
-He meant what he said and did what he said he would do.

 Further, Christ said he would found a Church.
 Both the Bible (still taken as merely a historical book, not yet as an inspired one) and other ancient works attest to the fact that Christ established a Church with the rudiments of what we see in the Catholic Church today—papacy, hierarchy, priesthood, sacraments, and teaching authority.